martaver/ShouldBe/README.md

 Inspired by Shouldly.
 Leverages the awesome comparison power of Kellerman's CompareNetObjects.
-Generates random & default values using Ploeh's AutoFixture.
+Generates random & default placeholder values using techniques from Ploeh's AutoFixture.